ashtasht/commonray/README.md

 # commonray
-A distributed, ray-marching-based ray-tracing library written in Zig
+A distributed, ray-marching-based ray-tracing demo written in Zig